-8 Tips for Choosing a Cat: How to Choose the Right One for You
+How to Choose a Cat: 8 Tips for Finding the Right One for You

 Choosing a cat is something you’ll always remember.
 It’s a fun decision, but also an important one.
 Your new feline friend will be a part of your life for many years to come, so here are eight tips to assist you in finding your purr-fect match.

 Before you start looking for a cat, consider any 'must-haves' for your new pet.
 This might be age, breed, color, or where you’d like to get a cat.